**This is an excerpt from a larger essay. The link to the full post is at the bottom of this page**

 by Nicholas Conley

 There’s a fascinating duality to the character (Spiderman).
-Instead of simply being dark and gritty, there’s also something loveable—and almost cuddly, in a way—about Spider-Man.
+Instead of simply being dark and gritty, there’s also something lovable—and almost cuddly, in a way—about Spider-Man.
 The playful sense of humor, his messed up personal life, the inherent optimism that the character maintains despite his painful lot in life…

 Of course, as a young boy, I loved superheroes because they were inspirational.
 Here I was, this scrawny and self-conscious little kid, and these guys were what I wanted to be.
 Strong, powerful, confident, able to do great things.